KumarNithish12/s3-cli-boto3-task/README.md

    git clone https://github.com/kumarnithish12/s3-cli-boto3-task.git
    pip install boto3

-2. Copy the commands in cli.txt and paste it as it is in your terminal.
+2. Copy the commands in s3-cli.txt and paste it as it is in your terminal.